maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

      This configuration results in maximum start-up time 16k plus 19k clock cycles plus 65ms.
      For an 8MHz clock, 35k cycles is 4.5ms, so total delay is just below 70ms.
      Looks safe and not unusable long.
-     And we do have an external oscillator who presumably need some time to settle.
+     And we do have an external oscillator who presumably needs some time to settle.

    - bit 3210 set to `1111` - CKSEL (ClocK source SELect).